see--/keras-centernet/README.md

 - No bounding box matching
 - No non maximum suppression

-Right now, this repository supports 2D object detection.
-Hopefully, the other tasks will be added soon.
+Right now, this repository supports 2D object detection and human pose estimation.
+Hopefully, 3D object detection will be added soon.

 ## Quick Start